game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 -   Sony Playstation 2 (MIPS, little endian) (but runs very slow +/- 20
     fps)

 Video Editing requires a lot of diskspace, make sure you you have enough diskspace available for your project.
+Real Time video editing require even more, the video file codecs used must be full frame (only I‑frames).
-If you are going to use the recording functions, make sure you have sufficient free disk space available.Otherwise you are quite safe, veejay does not change your original video or fill your harddisk with needless temporary files.
+If you are going to use the recording functions, make sure you have sufficient free disk space available.
+Otherwise you are quite safe, veejay does not change your original video or fill your harddisk with needless temporary files.
 Neither does it waste your resources (unless you fill the effect chain with a lot of effects)

 <span id="3">3.
 Installation</span>
 -----------------------------------